IonelPopJara/vumz/README.md

 }
 ```

-The final value is then used to draw the VU meter using `ncurses`.

-The dB value is then compared to the previous value and smoothed out using a function that I reword from the [cava](https://github.com/karlstav/cava) source code.
-Once the signal has been smoothed out, it is used to draw the VU meter using `ncurses`.
+Once the signal has been smoothed out, the program uses `ncurses` to draw the VU Meter.

 ## Man Page